Make Money Jobs & Careers

 It’s not uncommon to see older workers criticized for mistakes or not moving fast enough while younger employees get away with the same offenses.

-It’s allowed to slide as a rookie mistake or a learning curve for a younger employee, while those who are older don’t get the same grace — even if it’s a new project for both.
+For younger employees, it’s allowed to slide as a rookie mistake or a learning curve, while older employees don’t get the same grace — even if it’s a new project for both.

 Bottom line